josemarsilva/dbQueryExport/README.md

 # For what is DbQueryExport?

 **DbQueryExport** is usefull tool to your final end user that does not know SQL, but frequently issues you need of information from your systems.
-Usually they need information exported to Excel file.

-You can use command line arguments to pre-setting some options for your end user, like database connection, path-to-sqlfile, etc.
+Usually final end user needs the result of a query execution exported in a Excel file.
+Using **DbQueryExport**, you can customize command line arguments to pre-setting some options for your end user, like database connection, path-to-sqlfile, etc. And finally, you can create shortcut icons with these command line arguments.

 # Demo